 Although India is developing quickly, it still lacks the international standards of civil infrastructure and tourist facilities.
-Concepts of personal responsibility are also different to those at home.
-Consequently, tourist and public facilities may not uphold the same safety standards as New Zealand; for example, you may see a hole in the road without a warning sign or safety barricade.
-All of our suppliers meet local safety standards as a minimum.
-We want you to have an enjoyable holiday so we ask that you take extra care, use your common sense, refer to notices and follow advice from you National Escort or Local Guides.
+Concepts of personal responsibility are also different to those in New Zealand.

+Consequently, tourist and public facilities may not uphold the same safety standards as in New Zealand; for example, you may see a hole in the road without a warning sign or safety barricade.
+All our suppliers meet local safety standards as a minimum.
+We want you to have an enjoyable holiday, so we ask that you take extra care, use your common sense, refer to notices and follow advice from your guide.

-APPOPRIATE DRESS:
+APPROPRIATE DRESS: